 Rob Barr is in his third season as the head men's and women's tennis coach at Hamilton College.
 The men posted nine dual match victories last season, which is the team's highest total since 1995-96.
 Barr guided Hamilton to No. 18 in the final 2012-13 Intercollegiate Tennis Association Northeast regional rankings.

 The Continentals have won 17 dual matches since Barr took over the program in 2011.
 Three of his student-athletes have earned a total of four NESCAC spring all-academic team honors.
 Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.

 Barr was the interim head men's tennis coach at Middlebury College in 2010-11.
 He guided Middlebury to a dual match record of 18-4, including 6-1 in the NESCAC.
 The Panthers were semifinalists in the 2011 NESCAC championship, and went on to win two matches in the NCAA Division III championship before they fell to Emory University in the quarterfinals.
 Barr coached the 2011 NESCAC Men's Tennis Player of the Year and three all-conference selections.
 Two of his players earned All-America honors in 2011.

 Barr was an assistant coach at Middlebury in 2010 when the men captured the NCAA title.
-He coached several all-Americans, including the ITA championship doubles duo of Andrew Thomson and Andrew Lee.
+He coached several All-Americans, including the ITA championship doubles duo of Andrew Thomson and Andrew Lee.

 Barr has extensive experience at the Division I level, as he coached at four different institutions before Middlebury.
 Barr served as the men's assistant at Rice University and the University of New Orleans, and was the head coach at Southeastern Louisiana University and the University of Louisiana-Monroe.